SixSq/hn-docs/docs/introduction.rst

 Platform User or User
     A Researcher, Application Operator, Data Service Operator, Application Developer, Data Coordinator, Account Coordinator.

-Broker Service Provider
-    The organization that provides the cloud application management and brokering services for the platform, i.e. Nuvla.

 Service Provider
     A "broker service provider" or "IaaS service provider".